 It is Saturday and our last day in Odessa.
 Tomorrow morning the plane will return us to Germany.
-The streets are lined with crowds, more than usual, today seems to be a special day.
+The streets are filled with crowds, more than usual.
+Today seems to be a special day.
 Stalls are set up in various streets, it looks like a mixture of flea market and street party.
 The street musicians are also more numerous than usual.
 In addition to the accordion, the violin is played, sometimes also the saxophone.
 Guitars, on the other hand, rarely seem to play a role in the musical world of Odessa.
 On the way back to the hotel, a clown greets to me in French.
 I can’t resist to exchange a few french words with him.
 Finally he switches over to English, what he speaks amazingly well.
 With a tough russian accent, he asks me where I’m from and warns me from pickpockets.
 He comes out as a globetrotter, in Germany he already was.

 After a very likeable small talk I ask him for a photo, to which he agrees.
 The evening is followed by a warm farewell to the people who have become dear to us during our stay.
 They also are sad when they hear that we have to return to Germany tomorrow.
 The next morning, a taxi brings us to the airport of Odessa very early.
 The airport is not very large, which is why there are no direct flights to Germany.
 After the security check, it goes into the waiting area.
 There we meet Jeffrey, a sonny boy from Texas.
 He is well-trained, tanned, has long hair, wears flip-flops and his English is not like a Texan but instead easy to understand.
 He complains about the security control staff, which he calls as „friendly like a punch in the face“.